Are Decoder-Only Large Language Models the Silver Bullet for Code Search?: Study Setup

 \subsection{Models}

 To thoroughly evaluate the effectiveness of decoder-only LLMs in code search tasks, we selected \revised{11} state-of-the-art (SOTA) LLMs extensively examined in recent studies.
-We focus on open-source models released after 2023, excluding smaller models (with fewer than 1 billion parameters) due to their limited efficacy and larger models (with more than 7 billion parameters) due to computational resource constraints.
-Table \ref{tab:models} presents the details of the LLMs studied in our experiments, including model type, last update dates, model sizes, base models, and training data sizes.
-Our study encompasses a diverse range of decoder-only LLMs, varying across multiple dimensions such as (i) utilization of different base models, (ii) inclusion of various versions of series models (e.g., Llama2 and Llama3), and (iii) specialization in general-purpose versus code-specific training. \revised{The citation for each model in Table \ref{tab:models} provides a direct link to its Hugging Face repository.
-To ensure readability throughout the paper, we will refer to models by their common names (e.g.,``CodeGemma") after specifying the exact version used in the table. }
+We focused on open-source models released after 2023, excluding smaller models (with fewer than 1 billion parameters) due to their limited efficacy and larger models (with more than 7 billion parameters) due to computational resource constraints.
+Table \ref{tab:models} presents the details of the LLMs studied in our experiments, including model type, \revRtwo{base models, version, publication year, model sizes and training data sizes.} Our study encompasses a diverse range of decoder-only LLMs, varying across multiple dimensions such as (i) utilization of different base models, (ii) inclusion of various versions of series models (e.g., Llama2 and Llama3), and (iii) specialization in general-purpose versus code-specific training.
+To ensure readability throughout the paper, we refer to models by their common names (e.g., ``CodeGemma") after specifying the exact version used in the table.

 The selected LLMs are divided into two categories: general LLMs and code LLMs.
 General LLMs are trained for broad tasks, while code LLMs are specialized for software engineering, either trained from scratch on code corpora or fine-tuned with additional code data on top of general LLMs.
 We aim to investigate whether code LLMs outperform general LLMs in code search tasks, which require strong understanding of both natural language and code.
 For the general LLMs, we include their code-specific versions where available.
 Currently, a code-specific version of Llama3 is not available.